fgm/accounts-drupal/README.md

     });

-The package now uses `rocketchat:streamer` instead, so you *should* remove this line to take advantage of the buffered writes introduced in Meteor 1.3.3.
+The package now uses `rocketchat:streamer` instead, so you *should* remove this line to take advantage of the buffered writes present since Meteor 1.3.3.

 # Running a demo
 # Configuring the package